elb0/elb0.github.io/_posts/2018-07-11-icots10-tweets.md

 myprop_noRT = dim(mytweets_noRT)[1]/dim(filter(all_noRT, Hashtag == "#ICOTS10"))[1]
 myprop = dim(mytweets)[1]/dim(filter(all_tweets, Hashtag == "#ICOTS10"))[1]

-myfavtweets = mytweets %>%
+myfavtweets = mytweets_noRT %>%
   arrange(desc(retweetCount)) %>%
   select(id, text, retweetCount, favoriteCount) %>%
   filter(retweetCount == max(retweetCount)) %>%
   filter(favoriteCount == max(favoriteCount))
 {% endhighlight %}

-[Turns out this one was pretty good](https://twitter.com/anyuser/status/1016130460697522177), with 8 retweets and 31 favourites.
+[Turns out this one was pretty good](https://twitter.com/anyuser/status/1016130460697522176), with 8 retweets and 31 favourites.
 Thanks guys!

-In earlier versions of this post I calculated what proportion of the #ICOTS10 tweets were my tweets but used ALL ICOTS tweets, including all the many retweets.
-I tweeted 6% of the #ICOTS10 tweets including retweets (my own and others'), but 15% of the original \#ICOTS10 tweets (i.e. not counting retweets).
+In earlier versions of this post I calculated what proportion of the \#ICOTS10 tweets were my tweets but used ALL ICOTS tweets, including all the many retweets.
+I tweeted 6% of the \#ICOTS10 tweets including retweets (my own and others'), but 15% of the original \#ICOTS10 tweets (i.e. not counting retweets).
 What a loudmouth!